Configure Zendesk CSAT surveys with native Slack alerts

 Cost

-Satisfaction surveys are included with Zendesk Suite Professional plan and above at no additional cost.
+Satisfaction surveys and trigger conditions are included with Zendesk Suite Professional plan and above at no additional cost.
 They are not available on the Team plan.

 We build and optimize automation systems for mid-market businesses.
 Let's discuss the right approach for your team.